JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### Solving some simple problems

-Some practice problems and their solutions for your own self-study (skipped in lecture)
+Here are some practice problems and their solutions for your own self-study (skipped in lecture)

+Also see the [OCaml page examples](index.html#examples) for more sources for example problems and solutions.

 1. Write a function `to_upper_case` which takes a list (l) of characters and returns a list which has the same characters as l, but capitalized (if not already).